Toluwalemi/hugo-blog-website/content/reading.md

 +++

 # Currently Reading
-- My Mercedes is bigger than yours *by Nwankwo Nken*
+- I Am Because We Are: The story of Dora Akunyili *by Chidiogo Akunyili-Parr*

 # 2022
+- **November** - MY MERCEDES IS BIGGER THAN YOURS *by Nwankwo Nken*
 - **November** - ONE MAN, ONE WIFE *by T.M.
 Aluko*
 - **August** - THE HARD THING ABOUT HARD THINGS *by Ben Horowitz*
 - **June** - WHO FEARS DEATH *by NNEDI OKORAFOR*